Why PIP is the best alternative to Tensile Testing

 Test Small Volumes and Complex Parts

-While the Indentation Plastometer offers unparalleled testing efficiency, it also unlocks greater testing versatility when compared to tensile testing.
+While the PLX-Benchtop offers unparalleled testing efficiency, it also unlocks greater testing versatility when compared to tensile testing.
 The Plastometer deploys an indentation based test method, with an indenter tip on the order of 1-2 mm in diameter.
 This enables users to measure stress-strain curves from small, complex, or heterogeneous parts - removing the need to rely on sub-standard data sets, conversions, or unsafe assumptions.

 Specifically, the technology reduces the material volumes required for testing by 99% when compared to the most common tensile test procedures.
-The system can also carry out an array of indents across a single part to quantify any spatial property variations.,
+The system can also carry out an array of indents across a single part to quantify any spatial property variations.

 Explore our products